olsner/sedition/README.md

   the forked program usually starts by redirecting a socket to fd 0 and using that as the standard input.

+  If the command is a block, reaching the end of the block will start a new cycle of input from that thread's file descriptor 0, restarting at the start of the block rather than the beginning of the program.

+  Jumps out of the block should lead to a jump back into the block, but interesting effects can be achieved by not doing that.
+For example, reaching the end of another thread's block will restart processing at the beginning of *that* block instead of the one that started the thread.
+Likewise, reaching the end of the program will restart processing at the start of the whole program, not at the start of the thread's block.

 * `m [message]`

   Broadcast `message` as an IPC message to all running threads.
 The next cycle